 KINTSUGI

-KINTSUGI is a poetic and physical clown performance about loss, grief and comfort, with humor as a warm blanket.
+KINTSUGI is a poetic and physical tale about loss, anger and grief.
+A comic performance with wraps us in humor like a warm blanket.

-A journey from hope to despair, to grief to anger, to the realization that losing someone never leaves you,
+A journey from hope to despair, to the realisation that the loss of someone in your life is something that never leaves you,

 and that that's okay.